stroparo/jekyll-now/about.md

 * [Daily Shells](https://github.com/stroparo/ds) - handy scripts, pronto!
 * [dotfiles](https://github.com/stroparo/dotfiles) - configuration files plus a comprehensive set of provisioning recipes (setup scripts) for several stacks!
 * [runr](https://github.com/stroparo/runr) - remote task runner runs a script in any repository e.g. the dotfiles project above; the Daily Shells project above contains a script to ease invoking this one!

-## Relocation

-Willing to relocate abroad (mainly Quebec province in Canada, France, or other canadian provinces).